paulJRCurtis/risk-lab-site/content/Patching Controls with SSM/_index.md

 For more information see our resources on [Automated patching for non-immutable instances in the hybrid cloud using AWS Systems Manager](https://docs.aws.amazon.com/prescriptive-guidance/latest/patch-management-hybrid-cloud/welcome.html)

-In this Lab you will get a clear view of the operating systems running in the environment, identify those that require patching, and then set up a corrective controls which will patch the selected instances.
+In this workshop you will get a clear view of the operating systems and software running in the environment, identify patching requirements, and set up a corrective controls which will patch the selected instances.